 Acute prostatitis is a sudden inflammation of the prostate gland.
-It is a rare type of prostatitis, which is a common prostate problem.
+It is a rare type of prostatitis that can resemble a urinary tract infection.
+A doctor will typically prescribe antibiotics for acute prostatitis.

 The prostate is a small gland that surrounds a man’s urethra, the tube that takes urine and semen out of the body.
 The prostate supplies nutrients to semen, performing an important role in reproduction.